Who are we responsible to?

 With the exception of the head teacher all governors serve a four-year term before they must stand for re-election.

-The full governing body meets monthly on a Monday evening.
+The full governing body meets each half term on a Monday evening.

 The minutes of Governing Body meetings are a matter of public record.
 Please ask at the front office if you wish to see them.